baobunuo/tfp_vae/README.md

 moviepy==1.0.0
 ```

 ## Usage
 This implementation uses Tensorflow Datasets library to obtain datasets.
-Currently, our preprocessing pipeline supports MNIST, CelebA, CIFAR-10, and Omniglot.
+This implementation offers out-of-the-box support for MNIST, CelebA, CIFAR-10, and Omniglot.

 To train a VAE on MNIST, you can run: